vogt4nick/recipes.vogt4nick.com/recipes/recipes/soups.md

 !!! tip
     * Place loose leaf herbs in a steel ball tea infuser for seasoning your stock.
     * Substitute a homemade vegetable stock with a mirepoix base for more vegetable flavor.
-    * Carmelize onions until they are deep brown for a very sweet soup.
+    * Caramelize onions until they are deep brown for a very sweet soup.

 ---